 Section 8 – Vibration

-The following three tests are related to DO-160 vibration testing, and each has one or more categories: Three types of vibration tests are available: Standard (Category S), Robust (Categories R, U, and U2), and High-Level, Short-Duration (Categories H, Z).
+The following three tests are related to DO-160 vibration testing, and each has one or more categories: Standard (Category S), Robust (Categories R, U, and U2), and High-Level, Short-Duration (Categories H, Z).

 For fixed-wing aircraft, the Standard Vibration Test (Category S) is used.
-Its goal is to ascertain if, in the usual vibration environment experienced during routine aircraft operation, the equipment will work as required.
+Its goal is to ascertain whether the equipment works as required in the usual vibration environment experienced during the routine aircraft operations.

 The Robust Vibration Test is defined by DO-160 as a combined evaluation used to monitor the structural integrity and operational performance of the equipment.